AriFordsham/GHCWiki/type-functions-status.md

       ```
   - Handling of cases expression scrutinising GADTs:

+    - Remove the dodgy rigidity test that is in `tcConPat` right now.
     - implement proposal where we infer a rigidity flag for case scutinees and pass that down when type checking the patterns,
+    - We infer the rigidity flag for the case scrutinee by generalising its type and checking whether that has an foralls at the top.
+It's rigid if it has no foralls.
     - if a pattern has a GADT constructor (ie, any constraints in the data constructor signature), the scutinee must be rigid,
     - we  need to know of types whether they are rigid (not only whether they contain unification variables, but by a flag in the environment that indicates whether the computation of that type involved non-rigid type variables)
   - In `TcUnify`, make all occurs checks more elaborate.
 They should only **defer** if the checked variable occurs as part of an argument to a type family application; in other cases, still fail right away.
 DONE?